carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 1. Under `Session` at the top
 2. Scroll down to `Set Working Directory`
 3. Select `Choose Directory`
-4. Choose the folder `litsearchr` on your desktop
+4. Choose the folder `lc_litsearchr` on your desktop

 ## Organize your working directory